Fire at Long Island waste facility impacts LIRR train service

-According to the LIRR, train service was suspended in both directions between Hicksville and Jamaica on the Ronkonkoma and Port Jefferson Branches due to the fire in Westbury.
+According to the LIRR, train service has been suspended in both directions between Hicksville and Jamaica on the Ronkonkoma and Port Jefferson Branches due to the fire in Westbury.

 Officials say the fire department and LIRR personnel were on the scene.